 The burning mouth syndrome

-One of the most commonly highlighted symptoms during menopause is the burning mouth syndrome.
-Patients often feel burning sensation along with a bitter taste throughout the mouth.
-The burning sensation can be experienced in the throat, on the gums, the mouth’s roof and inside of the cheeks as well.
+One of the most commonly highlighted symptoms during menopause is burning mouth syndrome.
+Patients often feel a burning sensation along with a bitter taste throughout the mouth.
+The burning sensation can be experienced in the throat, on the gums, the mouth’s roof, and inside of the cheeks as well.
 It comes and goes multiple times throughout the day and is probably caused due to nutritional deficiencies that women face during menopause.

-The hormonal changes triggered due to menopause result in mineral and vitamin deficiency further causing problems like geographic tongue.
+The hormonal changes triggered due to menopause result in mineral and vitamin deficiency further causing problems like a geographic tongue.

-The cell, as well as repair function of the tongue, gets weakened, and different-colored patches start appearing on the tongue.
+The cell, as well as the repair function of the tongue, gets weakened, and different-colored patches start appearing on the tongue.
 The patient experiences pain in various parts of the mouth.
 It turns sensitive to spicy foods, alcoholic as well as caffeine-laden drinks.
 It is advisable to avoid consuming anything too hot or too cold.

 Controlling the cravings for salty snacks

 Women experience stress during the menopause period resulting in hormonal imbalance.
 Due to this, kidneys might end up excreting more salt.
-The patient may experience salt cravings in such situations, resulting in uncontrollable desire to consume more salty snacks.
+The patient may experience salt cravings in such situations, resulting in an uncontrollable desire to consume more salty snacks.

 Can menopause cause dry mouth?